Aisam-ul-Haq Qureshi: 2008

 Aisam began the season at the Chennai Open in Chennai, India.
-He missed the singles qualifiers due to unrest in Pakistan, but made it in time to play doubles alongside Croat Marin Čilić.
-They defeated first round opponents Mustafa Ghouse and Karan Rastogi both from India, 6–4, 7–6(1).
-In the quarter-finals they faced second seeds Jaroslav Levinský and Michal Mertiňák, who they over came 6–1, 7–5.
+He missed the singles qualifiers due to unrest in Pakistan but made it in time to play doubles alongside Croat Marin Čilić.
+They defeated first-round opponents Mustafa Ghouse and Karan Rastogi both from India, 6–4, 7–6(1).
+In the quarter-finals, they faced second seeds Jaroslav Levinský and Michal Mertiňák, who they overcame 6–1, 7–5.
 In the semis they were beaten by eventual title winners Sanchai Ratiwatana, and Sonchat Ratiwatana from Thailand 6–2, 2–6, 4–10.
 His doubles ranking rose to a new high of 82nd.
-Coincidentally, the Qureshi-Cilic partnership entered the 2008 doubles race ranked at ninth.
+Coincidentally, the Qureshi-Cilic partnership entered the 2008 doubles race ranked ninth.
 Qureshi entered the qualification draw for men's singles at the 2008 Australian Open.
-He was seeded 16 but lost in the first round in a tight three set match.
+He was seeded 16 but lost in the first round in a tight three-set match.
 Back on the Challenger circuit, Aisam teamed up with Igor Kunitsyn and reached the Heilbronn Open final in Heilbronn, Germany.

 Aisam went to the US to play at the Delray Beach International Tennis Championships.
 With Bobby Reynolds they beat Amer Delic and Rajeev Ram 6–1, 6–7(3) 10–5.
-In the quarter-finals they lost to first seeds and world number ones Bob Bryan and Mike Bryan 4–6, 4–6.
-He then paired up with longtime doubles partner Bopanna at the SAP Open in San Jose, and were knocked out of the first round by third seeds Max Mirnyi and Jamie Murray 4–6, 4–6.
+In the quarter-finals, they lost to first seeds and world number ones Bob Bryan and Mike Bryan 4–6, 4–6.
+He then paired up with longtime doubles partner Bopanna at the SAP Open in San Jose, and was knocked out of the first round by third seeds Max Mirnyi and Jamie Murray 4–6, 4–6.

 Aisam and Bopanna were given wildcards for the Dubai Tennis Championships and defeated Paul-Henri Mathieu and Igor Andreev 7–5, 6–4 in the first round.
-In the quarter-finals, they squandered a one set advantage against first seeds Daniel Nestor and Nenad Zimonjić, losing 2–6, 7–6(5), 10–6.
-Aisam was called up the Pakistan Davis Cup squad and prepared for the hectic Asia/Oceania Group III schedule.
+In the quarter-finals, they squandered a one-set advantage against first seeds Daniel Nestor and Nenad Zimonjić, losing 2–6, 7–6(5), 10–6.
+Aisam was called up to the Pakistan Davis Cup squad and prepared for the hectic Asia/Oceania Group III schedule.
 During the Davis Cup, he was inspired form, as Pakistan won each tie 3–0 to gain promotion back to Asia/Oceania Group II.
-He went to Lanzarote, Spain and reached the doubles final of the VII Open Isla de Lanzarote with Gilles Müller, but were beaten 2–6, 6–7, however this saw his doubles ranking rise to 67th.
+He went to Lanzarote, Spain, and reached the doubles final of the VII Open Isla de Lanzarote with Gilles Müller, but were beaten 2–6, 6–7, however, this saw his doubles ranking rise to 67th.